Can you sell a house if one partner refuses?

 You may decide to sell your property without the consent of your spouse.
 When accepting an offer, you’ll need signatures from everyone on the grant deed. … If that includes a spouse who refuses to sign off on the sale, the transaction cannot close.

-What happens if partner refuses to sell house?
+What can I do if my husband refuses to sell my house?

 How is home buyout calculated?